genomic-medicine-sweden/NGPIris/README.md

   upload    Upload fastq files / fastq folder structure utils     Advanced commands for specific purposes
 ```

-#### Upload a file
+#### Search for a file
-`iris -b BUCKETNAME -c CREDENTIALS_FILE upload FILE2UPLOAD -o /tmp/MYDUMBTESTFILE`
+`iris -b BUCKETNAME -c CREDENTIALS_FILE search MYDU*TESTFILE --mode ngpr`

-This command will upload your test file, and a meta-data file, to `/tmp/` on the bucket BUCKETNAME.
+This command will search the bucket BUCKETNAME for the object `MYDU*TESTFILE`.
- `-m` will specificy where the meta-data file will be stored locally.
- Without it the meta-data file will appear in your current directory.
+The search command supports both asterix (*) completion and most regex.

+`--mode ngpr` uses the NGPr search mode to find this file.
+This is the slowest mode, but also the one that has existed the longest.

 #### Download a file
-`iris -b BUCKETNAME -c CREDENTIALS_FILE download /tmp/MYDUMBTESTFILE -o ./MYDUMBTESTFILE --silent`
+`iris -b BUCKETNAME -c CREDENTIALS_FILE download /tmp/MYDUMBTESTFILE -o ./MYLOCALTESTFILE --silent --mode ngpr -f`

 This command will download your previously uploaded testfile, and put it in your current directory.
+`--mode ngpr` uses the NGPr search mode to find this file.
+This is the slowest mode, but also the one that has existed the longest.
+Alternatively use `--mode None` to skip searching for the file altogether.
+This is lightening fast.
+But requires the file name to be exactly correct.
 `-f` will overwrite any locally stored file with the same name
 `--silent` will remove the download progress bar.
 Which is sometimes useful when scripting

+#### Upload a file
+`iris -b BUCKETNAME -c CREDENTIALS_FILE upload FILE2UPLOAD -o /tmp/MYDUMBTESTFILE -a -s`

+This command will upload your test file as `MYDUMBTESTFILE` on the bucket BUCKETNAME.
+`-a` allows non-fastq file formats.
+`-s` removes the transfer speed info.
+Which can get very spammy in scripts.

+#### Delete a file
+`iris -b BUCKETNAME -c CREDENTIALS_FILE delete MYDUMBTESTFILE`

+This command will delete the file MYDUMBTESTFILE.
+By default you will be prompted that you are certain that you wish to remove your file.

 #### Additional commands
 `iris` contains more commands and flags for additional operations.
 Such as search, deleting, or doing things in a more nuanced way.
 The help menu packaged with the program is always kept up to date, so refer to that to easily discover more.